cyverse/gocommands/docs/commands/upgrade.md

    This command automatically downloads and installs the latest release.

-   - If GoCommands is installed in a system directory, you may need administrative privileges.
+   > **Note:** If GoCommands is installed in a system directory, you may need administrative privileges.
 On Unix-like systems, use:
       ```bash
       sudo gocmd upgrade
       ```